zendesk/copenhagen_theme/README.md

 Which will take all the `scss` files inside the `styles/` folder and create the `style.css` file that is consumable by Zendesk Guide.

 # Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/zendesk/copenhagen_theme Please mention @zendesk/guide-growth when creating a bug report or a pull request.
+Pull requests are welcome on GitHub at https://github.com/zendesk/copenhagen_theme Please mention @zendesk/guide-growth when creating a pull request.
+Bug reports must be submitted through Zendesk's standard support channels: https://www.zendesk.com/contact/